 Garlic is protective for the heart, and all of the ingredients are warming, stimulating and supporting the circulatory system.

 HOW TO USE FIRE CIDER

 Start or end your day with a tablespoon in a little water or tea as a preventative through the cold and flu season.
 While sick, take up to 6 tablespoons.
 Children may prefer the cider in a little juice.
-Use it in salad dressings for the family as a daily wellness shot.
+Use it in salad dressings for the family, or take straight up as a daily wellness shot.
 Warm it on the stove as an inhalant to clear sinuses.

 A litre (quart) size canning jar